 Your big day should not be filled with shivers and chattering your teeth!
 Make sure the winter wedding venue you’ve got your eyes on has a solid heating situation so that no one catches a chill on your big day.
 If you want to be extra accommodating to your friends and family, you could supply blankets or winter accessories (you know, gloves, hats and/or scarves) so that everyone stays toasty warm throughout your ceremony and reception.

 Close proximity to your hotel

-If the there is particularly bad weather on your wedding day, transportation to and from might be tough.
+If there is particularly bad weather on your wedding day, transportation to and from might be tough.
 To avoid having latecomers or being late yourselves, choose a winter wedding venue that’s close to where you and your guests will be staying the night.
 You could even book the ballroom or event space inside your hotel to make getting to and from 100% painless for everybody.

 Ceremony and reception capabilities

-Having two wedding venues - one for your ceremony and another for your reception - is completely normal.
+Having two winter wedding venues - one for your ceremony and another for your reception - is completely normal.
 However, if the snow is coming down in buckets or the roads are particularly icy on your big day, getting from point A to point B could get tricky.
 To avoid any hassle (i.e. road closures or accidents), we suggest sticking to one dual-purpose wedding venue, instead of two.
 P.S. this will also save you money, so it’s a win-win.